SaiYS/sail/README.md

-# Sail: Competitive Programming Library
+# Competitive Programming Library SAIL

 This project is under development